 If you prefer to put your hair, helmet, etc. into the head texture rather than a separate model, it can be composited directly onto FaceGen's skin-coloured output.

 The vertex positions output from FaceGen can be used to update any kind of positional information.
 For instance, vertices can be used to define bone positions as well as polygonal vertices.
 Once the new vertex positions have been computed with FaceGen, they can be applied to your proprietary structure (polygonal, subdivision, bones, etc.) since the vertex ordering remains unchanged.

 The statistically derived face shape and coloring controls in the Main SDK are unique in the market.
 Here is a comparison with artistically created controls:

 Our approach of fitting a 3D statistical model to a photograph is unique in the market.
 Other solutions use photo mapping, in which the final texture is a composite of the photographs.
 Here's how our approach compares:

-Email us (firstname.lastname@example.org) for documentation, API and pricing.
+Email us (email@example.com) for documentation, API pricing, and any questions.